lucthienphong1120/BITB-Phishing/README.md

 - `loadTITLE` - The title display when loading (e.g. Sign in)
 - `TITLE` - The title that shows up for the page (e.g. Sign in to your account now)
 - `loadDOMAINNAME` - Domain name when loading (default "")
-- `DOMAINNAME` - Domain name you're masquerading. (e.g. gmail.com)
+- `DOMAINNAME` - Domain name you're masquerading. (e.g. "https://accounts.google.com/")
+- `DOMAINNAMEVERIFY` - Domain name appears in ssl check (e.g. "accounts.google.com")
 - `loadDOMAINPATH` - Domain path when loading (default "about:blank")
-- `DOMAINPATH` - Domain path (e.g. /auth/google/login)
+- `DOMAINPATH` - Domain path (e.g. "/auth/google/login")
-- `PHISHINGLINK` - Phishing link which will be embedded into the iFrame (e.g. https://example.com)
+- `PHISHINGLINK` - Phishing link which will be embedded into the iFrame (e.g. "https://example.com")
 - `loadLOGO` - Path to the icon of the website when loading (default "../loading.gif")
 - `LOGO` - Path to the icon of the website you're masquerading (default "../google.svg")
 - `loadTIME` - Loading time in milisec (it should be set 0.5-2s to make it more realistic)